ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 We would like to distinguish between three ways that an imported identifier can used.

-1. Only available in splices
+1. Only available in top-level splices
-2. Not available in splices
+2. Not available in top-level splices
 3. Available everwhere

 In order to do this